Environmental – Viticulture

 A copy of your certificate is also available via your FreshcareOnline login.

-To maintain your Freshcare VIT certification, triennial audits are required to be undertaken.
-It is also a requirement that businesses certified to Freshcare VIT are also registered with Entwine Australia for interim reporting.
+To maintain your Freshcare ENV-VIT certification, triennial audits are required to be undertaken.
+It is also a requirement that businesses certified to Freshcare ENV-VIT are also registered with Entwine Australia for interim reporting.